dmbarbour/wikilon/docs/AboutAO.md

 A heuristic balance of precise and lazy cache maintenance may prove effective in the general case, e.g. based on an effort quota upon performing each dictionary update.

+*Aside:* When computing cacheID of a linker object, we might hide symbols for tokens that we know will be linked (i.e. anything we could have inlined).
+Doing so might improve reuse of cache independent of names.

+### Accelerated Dictionary

+An AO runtime will generally include an anonymous, accelerated dictionary - a set of words with definitions whose implementations may be hand-optimized.
+Other dictionaries may then derive from the accelerated dictionary.
+Recognizing accelerated definitions is most readily performed via the word cache, e.g. we can recognize whenever a word's cacheID matches the same from our accelerated dictionary, and if so use the accelerated implementation.

 ## AO Development